 Hiking and mountaineering has long traditions in the Tatras.
 The first refuges for tourists were built in the late 19th century.
 Today there are 8 of them catering for a youthful crowd at altitudes between 1031 and 1673 m.Most of them were built in traditional style, using natural materials (stone and wood).

 There are shared but surprisingly clean showers and toilets and you can use a simple kitchen if you want to prepare your own food.
 Hot water is available for free.
 But if I were you, I wouldn’t miss the excellent soups and dishes made right there by an enthusiastic chef.
 You won’t complain about the taste or the prices.
 (My tip would be bigos, a Polish pork and sauerkraut stew).
-The restaurant is open from 8 am to 9 pm.
+The restaurant is open from 8 am to 9 pm (with two short breaks).
 In addition, they have a small shop, a drying room and free storage of baggage.

 The yellow trail to the Slovak border

 We arrived at the refuge in the dark so we spent the night there and did the last section of the trek the following morning.
 But the whole trip can easily be done in one long day.
 From the shelter, you have to take the yellow trail that follows the valley and then climbs up to a pass before leading down to Morskie Oko on the other side.